MLFL38/FedStabilize/README.md

 # FedStabilize
 Code for **FedStabilize**, a two-stage federated learning framework for robust training under label noise and data heterogeneity.
+This codebase builds upon the official implementation of [FedCorr](https://github.com/Xu-Jingyi/FedCorr), with additional modules for prototype-based feature alignment and confidence-based filtering.

 ---